-- Mayas Kem Pride at 75-I, Salai Road , Thillai Nagar is a renowned hotel that is liked by many.
+- Mayas Kem Pride at 75-I, Salai Road , Thillai Nagar is a famous hotel.

-- Hotel Mayas at Hotel Mayas 46, Karur Bye Pass Road, Chatram Bus Stand features resplendent accommodations that are welcomed by many.
+- Also, Hotel Mayas at Hotel Mayas 46, Karur Bye Pass Road, Chatram Bus Stand features good accommodations.

-- Arulmigu saptharisheeswara Temple – The temple here has won a unique place among the temples of Tamil Nadu.
-It was here only the seven rishis, atri, brihu, pulsithar, vasistar, gauthamar, angeerasar and marichi, prayed to the presiding deity, saptharisheeswarar, to ward off the bad period they were passing through.
-The temple was taken up for being extended by the parantaka kings.This is an ancient temple about 500-1000 years old
+- Arulmigu saptharisheeswara Temple has won a unique place among the temples of Tamil Nadu.
+The seven rishis, atri, brihu, pulsithar, vasistar, gauthamar, angeerasar and marichi, prayed here to the presiding deity, saptharisheeswarar, to ward off the bad period they were passing through.
+Also, the parantaka kings extended the temple.

-- Arulmigu Vekkalaimman Temple– It is dedicated to Lord Mother Vekkali Amman graces majestically sitting on a Yoga Peeta facing north.
-She is holding trident, Udukkai, the rope-pasam and Akshaya Patra (a vessel from which food would be constantly flowing to feed all beings) in Her four hands.
+- Arulmigu Vekkalaimman Temple– It is dedicated to Lord Mother Vekkali Amman.
+She is holding a trident, Udukkai, the rope-pasam and Akshaya Patra (a vessel from which food would be constantly flowing to feed all beings) in Her four hands.

 Is Abhishekam Tickets are available?